-EPA and states are cooperating on the planning phase of a new process to replace the Safe Drinking Water Information System (SDWIS) state software.
-The process is being guided by the SDWIS Modernization Board, which includes state and EPA leaders in drinking water programs and enterprise information management.
+EPA and states are cooperating in the planning and design of a centrally hosted Drinking Water State-Federal-Tribal Information Exchange System (DW-SFTIES) (formerly known as SDWIS Modernization).
+The process is being guided by the DW-SFTIES Board, which consists of state and EPA leaders in drinking water programs and enterprise information management.

 State drinking water programs need support to oversee public health compliance at nearly 150,000 public water systems.
 To help, EPA has been providing states with Safe Drinking Water Information System (SDWIS) State software since the 1990s to reduce data management burden and promote national consistency in state implementation of the Public Water System Supervision Program under the Safe Drinking Water Act.
 This suite of software enables drinking water programs to: manage water system inventory information; receive and manage large volumes of system compliance monitoring data; manage sampling and monitoring schedules; determine candidate drinking water rules violations via the Compliance Determination Subsystem; and track enforcement.
 It also provides tools to assist with required quarterly reporting of violations, inventory, and actions data to EPA’s SDWIS Fed database.
 This software is in critical need of modernization.